Azure/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab3_FT_Azure_AIStudio/readme.md

 When you want a language model to behave a certain way, you can use prompt engineering to define the desired behavior.
 When you want to improve the consistency of the desired behavior, you can opt to fine-tune a model, comparing it to your prompt engineering approach to evaluate which method best fits your needs.

-## Open your AI hub and project in the Azure AI
+## Open your AI hub and project in the Azure AI Foundry

 You start by using your Azure AI project within your Azure AI hub previous created in Lab1.
 If you have not created your AI Hub see Lab1_Environmental Setup